Joe, Jim

 Televison archives and schedules for New Zealand

 The folks at the UKTV focused Mausoleum Club Forum were chatting about where copies of old UK TV shows might be hiding in archives around the world and how to find out what screened in particular countries.
-I gave them my suggestions for New Zealand as follows:
+I gave them my suggestions for where tapes and information live in New Zealand as follows:

 Archives: